CLARIAH/DANE-server/README.md

 version=5.7.99-10.4.10-MariaDB
 ```

-After installing all dependencies it is necessary to correctly configure the settings file:
+After installing all dependencies it is necessary to configure DANE, how to do this is described here: https://dane.readthedocs.io/en/latest/intro.html#configuration

-    cd server/ # inside DANE-server/
-    cp example-settings.py settings.py

-Open `settings.py` in your favourite editor and adjust the settings to match your configuration.

 # Usage